erizov/Professor/semester_01/lecture_03_specialized_sorting/radix_sort/school.en.md

 ## 📋 Quick Summary

-- **Purpose:** Radix Sort: Repeatedly compares and rearranges elements until the list is sorted, like organizing items in order.
+- **Purpose:** Radix Sort arranges elements in a specific order (ascending or descending) by comparing and rearranging elements.
-- **Complexity:** O(nk)
+- **Complexity:** Varies time, Varies space
 - **Category:** Sorting
-- **Key Idea:** Compare elements and rearrange them until everything is in the correct order.

-Radix Sort: Repeatedly compares and rearranges elements until the list is sorted, like organizing items in order.

-Compare elements and rearrange them until everything is in the correct order.

-**RADIX SORT** = Think of organizing items - compare and rearrange until everything is in order!

-This algorithm works by processing data systematically to achieve its goal.
-It's part of the **Sorting** category of algorithms.
+- **Key Idea:** Uses comparison-based or distribution-based strategy to organize elements efficiently.

 > **Note**: Mermaid diagrams are rendered automatically on GitHub.
 For local viewing, use a Mermaid-compatible Markdown viewer.

+The algorithm works by applying systematic transformations to input data based on Sorting principles.

+**RADIX_SORT** = Remember: Understand the problem → Apply Sorting principles → Process systematically → Verify results

 ## Algorithm Complexity